2010 FIBA World Championship: List of qualified teams

 The following 24 teams qualified for the final tournament (FIBA World Ranking at start of tournament in parentheses):

-The draw for the championship took place in Istanbul on December 15, 2009.
+The draw for the championship took place in Istanbul on 15 December 2009.

-Group Draw
+Group draw

-The draw held on 15 December divided the qualified teams into four groups of six, groups A, B, C, and D, as listed for the preliminary round.
+The draw was held on 15 December 2009 at the Ciragan Palace Kempinski Hotel in Istanbul, which divided the qualified teams into four groups of six, groups A, B, C, and D, as listed for the preliminary round.
 Aside from the fact that those teams in the same line would not be in the same preliminary round groups, there were no other restrictions on how teams may be drawn.

 Squads

 At the start of tournament, all 24 participating countries had 12 players on their rosters.
-Final squads for the tournament were due on August 26, two days before the start of competition.
+Final squads for the tournament were due on 26 August, two days before the start of competition.

 Angola and the United States were the only teams made up of entirely domestic players (Jordan and Russia each had 11 domestic players).
 Slovenia was the only team composed entirely of individuals playing outside the domestic league.
 The Canada squad also consisted entirely of individuals playing outside the country, but at that time Canada had no professional league operating exclusively in the country (a minor professional league was scheduled to begin play in 2011).
 The National Basketball Association, based in the U.S., has a Canadian team, and several minor leagues operate on both sides of the U.S.—Canada border.
 Four Canadian squad members played in U.S.-based competitions—two with U.S.-based NBA teams, and two for Gonzaga University's team.
 Forty-one NBA players were selected to compete in the tournament, the most of any league.